open-resources/physics_bank/content/public/021.Circuits/Capacitors/OSUPv2p8_51/OSUPv2p8_51.md

     show-help-text: true
     suffix: $\textrm{pF}$
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Filling a Capacitor with Dielectric Material
-    d: '1.50'
+      d: '1.75'
-    a: '7.0'
+      a: '5.0'
-    k: '6.0'
+      k: '9.0'
 ---
 # {{ params.vars.title }}
 An air-filled capacitor is made from two flat parallel plates ${{params.d }} \textrm{ mm}$ apart.
 The inside area of each plate is ${{params.a }} \rm\ cm^2$.